bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Discovering Packages

-So how did I know the package I wanted to install was called Finger?
-Most of the time the package names are pretty easy to guess, but not all the time.
-For instance Python has two extremely popular versions, you have Python 2 and Python 3.
-It may be a bit more difficult to figure out what the name of that package would be.
 Fortunately, each distribution tends to publish an easy to browse version of their repositories.
 For Ubuntu, you can search for packages at packages.ubuntu.com.
-If I were to search for Python and I look at this top result that says 2.7, so that's Python version 2.
-If I search for Python 3 and
-I look at the top result it says 3.40, so I know that's Python version 3.

 ## Using Package Search